 Trump tariffs will not bring back coal

-When President Trump announced a tariff on imports of solar panels (which came into effect on 7th February) we immediately ran some figures through our macroeconomic model to assess the impact that the policy might have on the US energy system.
+When President Trump announced a tariff on imports of solar panels we immediately ran some figures through our macroeconomic model to assess the impact that the policy might have on the US energy system.

-Our analysis shows that Trump’s tariff on solar panel imports will have little effect on coal use or carbon emissions and the solar revolution will continue largely unchanged.
+Our analysis shows that Trump’s tariff on solar panel imports, which came into effect on 7th February, will have little effect on coal use or carbon emissions and the solar revolution will continue largely unchanged.

 Indeed, the results are largely underwhelming.
 The solar revolution carries on, albeit with a blip.
 Total solar generation falls by about 10% by 2030 compared to the base case – however, this generation is only partly replaced by fossil fuels, as onshore wind is expected to pick up part of the slack.

 Overall, there is only a very small increase in emissions and only a small increase in coal use (% change from business as usual):

 The announcement of the imposition of a tariff on solar panels by the Trump administration has had a mixed reaction.
 The tariff has been set at 30% for four years, falling to 15% thereafter.
 This is lower than the 50% rate that US solar producers had requested but is still high enough for solar installation firms to suggest that a substantial number of jobs could be lost due to reduced demand.

 It is very difficult to assess trade in commoditised goods using a macroeconomic model, such as E3ME.
 Commoditised goods violate the ‘Armington’ assumption of differentiated production that underpins most trade equations; for products like these, prices are instead determined purely by production costs (including taxes and subsidies), which require a very detailed set of data to assess.
 We will therefore leave the question of what happens to the location of production to industry specialists.